RuedigerVoigt/bote/README.md

 * Extensive testing
 * Type-Hints in the code ([PEP 484](https://www.python.org/dev/peps/pep-0484/))
 * Good error messages
-* Automatically wrap messages to 80 characters.
+* Automatically wrap messages preserving intentional line-breaks.
 * Modularity

 ## How to use it